vthot4/awesome-cloud-engineer/kustomize/kustomize_problem_statement.md

 One of the simplest solutions to this problem is to create three separate directories, one for each environment.

 🗂️  dev
+           📝   nginx-depl.yml
 🗂️  stg
+           📝  nginx-depl.yml
 🗂️  prod
+           📝  nginx-depl.yml

+This is a perfectly fine slution, but it is not the most optimal solution.
+Imagine if we need to add  `service.yml` .
+We need to remember to copy the same file in all environments.

+Let's take a look at how Kustomize addresses this issue.